 Our guide Manu would wrinkle his nose at the rice offerings, explaining he was from Rajasthan where wheat is the chosen carb for his family.
 “You and your rice,” he would tease, shaking his head.
 But with Manu’s guidance and a lot of exploring, I was also able to find all sorts of other non-rice carbohydrates to keep me entertained.

 I should note that I am extremely sensitive and that I have celiac disease, not a milder intolerance.
-Eating foods fried in oil that has been contaminated with breaded products will get me sick; anything with even a little soy sauce will do the same.
+Eating foods fried in oil that has been in contact with breaded products will get me sick; anything with even a little soy sauce will do the same.
 And so on.
 I mention this in the event celiacs stumble on the site, to make clear that with heightened sensitivity in mind, I have compiled the following list.

 Celiac disease in India